neonwatty/pynih/README.md

 `offset` - Starting counter for return items (projects).
 Default value: 0.
 Maximum allowable value: 14,999 or length of records.

 See [official documentation](https://api.reporter.nih.gov/#/Search/post_v2_projects_search) for further information on these inputs.

+## Notice of Non-Affiliation and Disclaimer
+The author of this library is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the NIH, or any of its subsidiaries or its affiliates.
+The official NIH Reporter website can be found at https://reporter.nih.gov/